nd1511/OMASGAN_/README.md

 Environments - Requirements: Python 3.7 and PyTorch 1.3

-We use a virtual environment to run the code and the versions of the libraries we use can be found in the requirements.txt file.
+We use a virtual environment (and conda) to run the code and the versions of the libraries we use can be found in the requirements.txt file.

 Future Date: Saturday 8 May 2021: Author Notification: Make the Code Repository non-anonymous, release the source code, and make the source code public.